curious-liberal/yapli/README.md

 Yapli is a modern, full-featured web-based chatroom application built with Next.js 15 and real-time WebSocket communication.
 Create dynamic chat rooms with authentication, join conversations with custom aliases, share links with rich previews, and enjoy a seamless chat experience in a beautiful theme-aware interface.

+## Contributing

+If you would like to contribute, please read [CONTRIBUTING.md](docs/CONTRIBUTING.md)

 ## ✨ Features

 ### 🏠 **Dynamic Room Management**